-To the right you see a screened room which allows you to make the most of your outdoor space, since you won’t have to worry about being pestered by insects, or harmful UV rays.
+Screened porches allow you to make the most of your outdoor space, since you won’t have to worry about being pestered by insects, or harmful UV rays.
 Plus, of course, you’ll have a shaded space where you can enjoy your yard all year long, even during the hot summer months.
-Porches can also be completely enclosed.
+Porches can also be completely enclosed and insulated.
 This will add living space to your home and allow you to enjoy your outdoor space year round.

-There are many choices in decking materials today.
-The most common are pressure treated lumber, natural woods, and composites.
-If you are interested in a green solution, composite materials offer environmentally friendly options made from recycled plastics and wood fibers.
+There are many choices in materials today such as pressure treated lumber, natural woods, composites, PVC, vinyl and aluminum.
+If you are interested in a green solution, ChoiceDek offers environmentally friendly materials made from recycled plastics and wood fibers.